udehnnamdi/YouKaufen/README.md

 React.js

+React-redux

 React hooks

 Firebase

 ## Setup
 1. Fork and clone this repository
-2. Navigate into the FitVictuals folder via the cd command in your command prompt or terminal first.
+2. Navigate into the Youkaufen folder via the cd command in your command prompt or terminal first.
 3. Run ~ npm install to install all required dependencies (this will create a /node_modules folder).
 4. Connect to localhost:3000 on your web browser, or [click here](http://localhost:3000/)

-## FitVictuals Features
+## YouKaufen Features
-- Access Restaurants and food providers in your city
-- Order your favourite, healthy food with just a few clicks
+- Purchase products
+- Add to, and subtract products from a cart
+- Toggle cart visibility

 ## Status